Nordisk-Film/Nordisk-Film/README.md

    cd Nordisk-Film

 2. Install the dependencies:
-npm i
+npm i (.env is freely exposed for this project)

-3. Create a .env file in the root directory and add your Supabase credentials:
-VITE_SUPABASE_URL=your-supabase-url
-VITE_SUPABASE_KEY=your-supabase-key

-4. Start the development server: npm run dev
+3. Start the development server: npm run dev

 # Project Structure